LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Deferred theoretical discussions

 Setting $Q:=Q_{\mathrm{hum}}$ and $Q':=Q_{\mathrm{pers}}$ verifies Definition~\ref{def:jpc_interface}.
 Hence the swap is JPC on the method interface.

-\textbf{$(1)\Rightarrow(2)$: JPC implies (AO)+(AB).} Assume the swap is JPC in the sense of Definition~\ref{def:jpc_interface}.
-By that definition, the transcript laws of both benchmarks factorize for every algorithm $\mathcal A$ and every horizon $T$ through some kernels $Q$ and $Q'$.
+\textbf{$(1)\Rightarrow(2)$: JPC implies (AO)+(MB).} Assume the swap is JPC in the sense of Definition~\ref{def:jpc_interface}.
+By that definition, the transcript laws of both benchmarks factorize for every method $\mathcal A$ and every horizon $T$ through some kernels $Q$ and $Q'$.